MikeWierenga/CCRE_LVQ_project/README.md

 # Code

-The code has been supplied with comments and where possible there is an article to show what functions are based on (see CCRE.py for example)
+The code has been supplied with comments and where possible there is an article to show what functions are based on (see CCRE.py for example).

 # usage
 To calculate all similarities run the main file in the Calculating_distance_measures folder this creates an adjacency matrix for both Euclidean distance as well as CCRE
+To run Knn please see the data collection folder which uses the the adjacency matrix to classify the classes.
+This is used because calculating CCRE similarity takes a lot of time.
+To run the LVQ model run the main file in the LVQ folder.
+This is an alternative version of LVQ.
+Normally a gradient function is written but this was not successful due to time limitation

 # License
 Distributed under the MIT License.
 SEE LICENSE for more information